 - Any other interconnect that traditionally required a physical cross-connect

-Delivering an interconnect fabric that can meet all of the above use cases – with high availability, security and operational efficiency – requires several capabilities:
+Delivering a software-defined interconnect fabric that can meet all of the above use cases – with high availability, security, and operational efficiency – requires several capabilities:

 - Robust underlay networks: Scale-out layer 3 leaf-spine switching networks within each data center connected by redundant low-latency links between data centers